rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 <span class="caption">Listing 12-8: Adding a check for the number of
 arguments</span>

-This code is similar to the `Guess::new` function we wrote in Listing 9-10, where we called `panic!` when the `value` argument was out of the range of valid values.
+This code is similar to [the `Guess::new` function we wrote in Listing 9-10][ch9-custom-types]<!-- ignore -->, where we called `panic!` when the `value` argument was out of the range of valid values.
 Instead of checking for a range of values here, we’re checking that the length of `args` is at least 3 and the rest of the function can operate under the assumption that this condition has been met.
 If `args` has fewer than three items, this condition will be true, and we call the `panic!` macro to end the program immediately.

 With these extra few lines of code in `new`, let’s run the program without any arguments again to see what the error looks like now: